Year 11 and 12

 - Apprenticeships/Traineeships known as Australian School based Apprenticeships (ASbA)

 At VUSC we offer an extensive range of subject choices for students within both Certificates.
-Full details of the VCE, VET and VCAL subjects offered are outlined in the Later Years Handbook.
+Full details of the VCE, VET and VCE VM subjects offered are outlined in the Senior Secondary Handbook.

 The Victorian Certificate of Education (VCE) is a two year course of study.

 Students must satisfactorily complete at least 16 units in order to be awarded the Certificate.
 Included in these 16 units must be:

 At least three English related units from: